 The industry is looking at how these issues can be resolved.
 It is very positive to see how well technology providers, carriers, port authorities, and integrators have come together to work on collaborative solutions.
 Much of the initial work was on how to get test results to airlines – mainly utilizing health pass apps, such as those from IATA, AOK or The Commons Project.
 These apps also acted as the decision-making engine by assessing the validity of the test against the Covid rules imposed by the relevant government authorities, generating an “OK/NOT OK” result.
 There have been some very successful tests of these apps and they have gone some way to demonstrate to the authorities that health status information can be safely and securely processed electronically.
 However, this is only one part of the challenges facing the industry to get us back operating at any level of volume.

 Perhaps the most obvious challenge is that it is virtually certain that there won’t be a single app for the industry.
 Airlines, alliances, and countries may have preferred solutions, but they as well as airports and government authorities, will have to work with a vast variety of apps, and of course paper-based information.
 There has been work to try and align the apps with standard, interoperable underlying technology.
-However, even when this works, there remains the issue that personnel have to intervene in the travellers journey to scan the app or QR code to verify the results and give the go ahead to move to the next step in the process.
+However, even when this works, there remains the issue that personnel have to intervene in the travelers journey to scan the app or QR code to verify the results and give the go ahead to move to the next step in the process.
 This intervention is happening at least twice – at check in and immigration – and potentially several additional times too, with significant time and cost penalties for all stakeholders.
 Clearly, we cannot operate these additional, non-aligned checks if we are to return to sustainable volumes of passengers, but just as clearly, we need to maintain the integrity of the borders.

 While some airline system providers can integrate multiple pass schemes into their systems, this only applies to their airline customers.
 Similarly, this does not allow for easy integration with declarations required by governments or with passenger processing automation in airports.